YZgitter/HandBrake-Portable/README.md

 ## HandBrake-Portable

 This is a portable version of [HandBrake](https://handbrake.fr) for Windows.
-Unlike the official version, it doesn't require the installation of .NET Desktop Runtime, because the .NET dependencies are included with the app.
+Unlike the official version, it does not require the installation of .NET Desktop Runtime, because the .NET dependencies are included with the app.

 ### Usage